Bookclubbers without boundaries in Nelson, New Zealand

 READ FOR BOOKERTHON

-“There is a fallen raja, an American freed man, a French Orphan, a Chinese Opium addict, and a cross-dressing reincarnated saint just to name a few.
-As they sail away from their pasts they become ship mates and family, each relaying their story with colour and candour.
-This results in a narrative brimming with accents and dialects, and stories which are personal but also factural, racially historical and political.
+Amongst the personalities on board are a fallen raja, an American freed man, a French Orphan, a Chinese Opium addict, and a cross-dressing reincarnated saint to name a few.
+As they sail away from their pasts they become ship mates and family, each relaying their story with colour and vitality.

 How was it that no one had ever told her that it was not love itself, but its treacherous gatekeepers which made the greatest demands on your courage: the panic of acknowledging it; the terror of declaring it; the fear of being rebuffed?
 Why had no one told her that love’s twin was not hate but cowardice?